 The Corporation opens stores in various locations, including metropolitan areas, mid-sized cities and small towns, and nearly all stores are located in high-traffic areas such as strip malls and shopping centers.
-Management believes that stores attract customers from a relatively small shopping radius, which allows the Corporation to profitably operate multiple stores in all markets across Canada and to continue to profitably open stores, including in areas where the store density is the highest, such as in Ontario and Québec.
+Management believes that stores attract customers from a relatively small shopping radius, which allows the Corporation to profitably operate multiple stores in all markets across Canada and to continue to profitably open stores in Ontario, where the store count is the highest, and in areas where the store density is the highest, such as in Québec and the Maritimes.
 Management also believes that the close proximity of stores to customers drives customer loyalty and frequency of visits.
 New store openings are dependent upon, among other factors, management's ability to locate suitable sites and negotiate favourable lease terms.

-With the exception of 20 stores which are leased at market rates from entities controlled by Larry Rossy, the Corporation's Executive Chairman, or certain of his immediate family members (see "Interest of Management and Others in Material Transactions"), all stores are leased from third parties.
+All of the Corporation's stores are leased from unaffiliated third parties, except for one store that is owned by the Corporation and 21 stores that are leased from entities controlled by the Rossy family (see "Interest of Management and Others in Material Transactions").
 Management expects to continue to lease locations as the store network expands.

 The Corporation typically enters into leases with base terms of ten years and options to renew for one or more periods of five years each.
-The average time to expiration of leases is approximately five years.
+The average time to expiration of the Corporation's leases is approximately five years.
 As current leases expire, management believes that it will be able to either obtain lease renewals as desired or obtain new leases for equivalent or better locations in the same general area.
 To date, the Corporation has not experienced difficulty in either renewing leases for existing locations or securing suitable leases for new stores.
 Management believes that this leasing strategy enhances flexibility to pursue various expansion and relocation opportunities resulting from changing market conditions.